Maximal stretch and Lipschitz maps on Riemannian manifolds of negative curvature: Geodesic stretch

 \subsubsection{Geodesic currents}

-We introduce the \emph{geodesic current} in this subsection and discuss many of its properties.
+We introduce \emph{geodesic currents} in this subsection and discuss many of its properties.
 We omit many proofs in this subsection since they are classical in the field.
-Standard reference for this topic includes \cite{Bon88} and \cite{Bon91}.
+Standard references for this topic include \cite{Bon88} and \cite{Bon91}.

-Recall $M=\widetilde M/ \Gamma$ is a closed manifold admitting Riemmanian metrics of negative sectional curvature and $R^-(M)$ is the space of all smooth Remiannian metrics of negative curvature on $M$.
-Recall also the set